 Photos can make or break your digital project.
 One of my favorite methods of making sites feel fresh and different is to use custom photography.
 Wherever possible I try to avoid using stock photos – nothing worse than using the same old tired photo you see on every other site!
-Instead I recommend that clients create their own custom stockpile of images.
+I recommend that clients create their own custom stockpile of images.
 (Bonus: unlike grabbing photos from a stock photo site, you can determine how you use the photos when you negotiate your agreement with your photographer!)

 Here are my tips for getting the most out of your photo shoot.